-Dr Andy Kaufman has become one of the foremost rational thinker of today.
+Dr Andy Kaufman presents himself as one of the foremost rational thinkers of today.
 In his questioning of the pandemic narrative he went directly to the fundamentals and sought proof of the existence of the virus and the evidence for and against the predominant paradigm of germ theory in medicine.
 He followed in the footsteps of Nancy Turner Banks and others such as Stephan Lanka and picked up the thread of those questioning the existence of any HIV virus that allegedly causes AIDS.
-His scrupulous investigation and unceasing demand for evidence that could not be produced led him to the inevitable conclusion that there are no viruses.
+His scrupulous investigation and unceasing demand for evidence, that could not be produced, led him to the inevitable conclusion that there are no viruses.
 No one has ever shown a virus to exist by isolating it from all other organic matter in the proper dictionary definition of the term – separating from everything else.
 I commend his ruthlessly logical approach to this issue.

 The implications of this are enormous.
 You have nothing to fear in ‘catching’ a disease from a virus.
 It means the Pandemic was a hoax, that vaccinations are a waste of time and no means to immunity.
 It means that wearing masks and locking people down is useless to prevent disease.
 In short it constitutes proof that we have all been lied to on this crucial medical issue!
 It highlights the facts that uncovering a lie, or discovering a false claim, has immense value in seeking truth.

 Andy points out the necessity of using logic in your thinking process, and the importance of being aware of logical fallacies.
 These are apparent logical arguments (or reasons to believe something) that on closer inspection, or more considered thinking, turn out to be false and not reasons for anything at all.